maiahalle/DS105-Project/README.md

 ## Contributions

 **Maia:**
-Maia created the code to collect the Twitter dataset and wrote the Index, Motivation, Data Collection, and Citations sections of the README.md.
+Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles.
+She also wrote the Index, Motivation, Data Collection, and Citations sections of the README.md.

 **Amara:**